-The laws governing lesbian, gay, bisexual, and transgender individuals have undergone dramatic changes in the last several years, but that doesn’t mean that LGBT individuals still enjoy the same protections that everyone else in society takes for granted.
+The laws governing lesbian, gay, bisexual, and transgender individuals have undergone dramatic changes in the last several years, but that doesn’t mean that LGBTQ individuals still enjoy the same protections that everyone else in society takes for granted.
 Take estate planning, for example.
-Many in the LGBT community still confront unique challenges that the rest of society never encounters.
+Many in the LGBTQ community still confront unique challenges that the rest of society never encounters.

-Many of those challenges are related to the many decades of restrictions that LGBT persons encountered in every area of life.
-Unfortunately, the LGBT community has traditionally had few advocates to help these individuals with their vital legal needs.
+Many of those challenges are related to the many decades of restrictions that LGBTQ persons encountered in every area of life.
+Unfortunately, the LGBTQ community has traditionally had few advocates to help these individuals with their vital legal needs.
 That has been changing in recent years, as laws have evolved to comport with changing stances on equality for everyone.

-The Law Office of Roy W. Litherland has long been proud to serve the estate planning needs of individuals in every community, including members of the LGBT community.
-Our California LGBT estate planning attorneys can help clients to protect themselves and their partners in every important area of the law, securing their personal interests, protecting assets, and providing legacy plans that can secure inheritances and take care of other vital concerns.
+The Litherland, Kennedy & Associates, APC, Attorneys at Law has long been proud to serve the estate planning needs of individuals in every community, including members of the LGBTQ community.
+Our California LGBTQ estate planning attorneys can help clients to protect themselves and their partners in every important area of the law, securing their personal interests, protecting assets, and providing legacy plans that can secure inheritances and take care of other vital concerns.

-Despite the Supreme Court ruling that enshrined marriage equality as law across the United States, we know that there are still many complex issues that need to be resolved in any LGBT family’s estate plan.
+Despite the Supreme Court ruling that enshrined marriage equality as law across the United States, we know that there are still many complex issues that need to be resolved in any LGBTQ family’s estate plan.
 We’re committed to helping these clients get the solutions they need, to protect their loved ones and provide for their needs.
-Contact us today to get a free consultation at (408) 356-9200 in Campbell or (831) 476-2400 in Aptos.
+Contact us today to get a free consultation at (408) 356-9200 in Campbell.
 We’ll help with your planning needs and answer critical questions that include:

-- How can a California LGBT estate planning attorney help me?
+- How can a California LGBTQ estate planning attorney help me?

 - Choosing a guardian for any minor children that you need to care for in the event of your death.